 Students are in residence while enrolled and attending classes at UCLA with a declared major in the School of the Arts and Architecture.
 Of the last 45 units completed for the bachelor’s degree, 35 must be earned while in residence at the school.
 No more than 18 of the 35 units may be completed in UCLA Summer Sessions.

 Courses offered by UCLA Extension may not be applied toward any part of the residence requirements.

 Students may meet the foreign language requirement by scoring 3, 4, or 5 on the College Board Advanced Placement (AP) foreign language examination in Chinese, French, German, Italian, Japanese, or Spanish, or scoring 4 or 5 on the AP foreign language examination in Latin; for languages other than Spanish and Portuguese, presenting a UCLA foreign language proficiency examination score indicating competency through level two; or completing one college-level foreign language course equivalent to level two or above at UCLA with a grade of Passed or C or better.
 Students who want to meet the foreign language requirement with Spanish, and do not have a qualifying AP score, must enroll in Spanish 2.
 Students who want to meet the foreign language requirement with Portuguese, and do not have a qualifying AP score, must enroll in Portuguese 2.
 The foreign language requirement must be completed within the first six terms of enrollment.

 International students may petition to use an advanced course in their native language for this requirement.
 Students whose entire secondary education has been completed in a language other than English may petition to be exempt from the foreign language requirement.

-Courses that may be used to fulfill this requirement are published on Registrar’s foreign language requirement and are available on the student Degree Audit.
+Courses that may be used to fulfill this requirement are published on the Registrar’s foreign language requirement web page and are available on the student Degree Audit.